Internet Responds To Chrissy Teigen Sleeping During Casey Affleck’s Oscar Win

 Why would she be protesting Casey Affleck?

-As The Huffington Post reminds us in a separate news article, Casey Affleck won the Oscar award despite being completely surrounded by a great deal of controversy.
-The media has been littered with headlines regarding his past sexual harassment allegations which started to resurface back in September of last year.
+As the Huffington Post reminds readers in a separate news article, Casey Affleck won the Oscar despite being surrounded by a great deal of controversy.
+The media has been littered with headlines regarding his past sexual harassment allegations, which started to resurface back in September of last year.

 While most didn’t find it too surprising, Casey didn’t mention anything about the controversy when giving his speech.

 Instead, the Manchester by the Sea actor said, “Man, I wish I had something bigger and more meaningful to say.”

 The internet theories

 Several social media users took to Twitter to give their thoughts on why Chrissy Teigen couldn’t be bothered to stay away during Casey Affleck’s acceptance speech.
-For the most part, it appeared as if everyone was extremely supportive of the supermodel deciding to catch some z’s during the award’s ceremony.
+For the most part, it appeared as if everyone was extremely supportive of the supermodel deciding to catch some Zs during the award’s ceremony.

 Some Twitter users claimed it just made them love the supermodel even more than they had before.